-3. The replacement fund would be disbursed as follows:

-- -50% would be distributed in cash to the participating airlines in proportion to the surcharges each contributes to the fund;

--50% would be used as a loan guarantee fund with the

-entitlement of each participating carrier computed on the basis of its total system revenues.
+- 3. The replacement fund would be disbursed as follows: - - 50% would be distributed in cash to the participating airlines in proportion to the surcharges each contributes to the fund; - -- 50% would be used as a loan guarantee fund with the of its total system revenues.
 Loan guarantees would be authorized up to three times the amount of each airline's entitlement.
-Effect: